jagerman/fracdist/README.md

 http://qed.econ.queensu.ca/jae/datasets/mackinnon004/, is automatically
 downloaded when compiling this software.

+This program consists of two command-line binaries: `fdpval` and `fdcrit`.
+The former calculates p-values for test statistics, the latter calculates critical test statistic values from p-values.
+Running each program without arguments gives usage information for the programs.

 The latest version of the source code of this library is available at https://github.com/jagerman/fracdist.
 Binary releases are available at https://github.com/jagerman/fracdist/releases.